raccoon-lang/raccoon/docs/compiler/GC.md

     ##### GLOBAL DEALLOCATABLE LIST

-    Each thread/coroutine has its own global deallocatable list.
+    Each thread has its own global deallocatable list since this model doesn't work with objects shared between threads anyway.

+    The compiler sets the GLOBAL_DEALLOCATABLE_LIST at compile time.

     ```
     GLOBAL_DEALLOCATABLE_PTR -> GLOBAL_DEALLOCATABLE_LIST